 When the indicator blinks green, data is being recorded to/read from the memory card or various information is being transmitted.
 Do not turn off the power, open the memory card slot/battery cover, shake or jolt the camera.
 These actions may corrupt the image data or cause the camera or memory card to malfunction.

-(INC) FUNC.
+FUNC.
 Menu - Basic Operations

 Commonly used shooting functions can be set with the FUNC. menu.
 The menu and menu items differ depending on the shooting mode (p.
-150).
-You can also use the FUNC. menu in the playback mode.
+148).